Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ## Performance

-1. - Stimulus Source: Business Processor (Automatic Scheduller Caller)
-   - Stimulus: Stimulus Source sends request to Automatic Scheduler (artifact) to schedule tickets and the results are not provided in a reasonable time.
+1. - Automatic Scheduller Caller sends request to Automatic Scheduler to schedule tickets and the results have to be provided in a reasonable time.
+   - Stimulus Source: Business Processor (Automatic Scheduller Caller)
    - Artifact: Collision Controller (Automatic Scheduler)
    - Response: The system can analyze the task to estimate the time needed to schedule tickets.
 If the time is too long, the system can notify the user and ask for permission to make compromises.
+   - Measure: The estimate corresponds approximately to the final time.

 ## Security